EsubShaik/FoodSnap/readme.md

 ## License

-This project is licensed under the Apache License 2.0.
+This project is licensed under the Apache License 2.0 - see the [LICENSE.md](LICENSE.md) file for details.

 ## 👏 Thank You!